Jamie McMurray: 2015–2018

-The 2018 season became McMurray's worst since 2011 and 2012, having scored top-fives at the 2018 O'Reilly Auto Parts 500 at Texas in April, and the Charlotte Roval, along with 8 top-10s.
-He also missed the playoffs, finishing 20th in the points standings.
+The 2018 season became McMurray's worst since 2011 and 2012, having scored top-fives at the 2018 O'Reilly Auto Parts 500 at Texas in April, and the Charlotte Roval, along with eight top-tens.
+He also missed the playoffs, finishing twentieth in the points standings.
 The 2018 season also saw McMurray involved in a seven-flip rollover accident at Talladega Superspeedway during practice for the GEICO 500, leading to NASCAR attempting to reduce speeds for the race by changing the restrictor plates used.
-At the end of the season, it was announced Kurt Busch would take over the #1 from Jamie McMurray after leaving Stewart-Haas Racing.
+At the end of the season, it was announced that Kurt Busch would take over the No. 1 from McMurray after leaving Stewart-Haas Racing.

 Daytona 500 (2019, 2021)

-On September 10, 2018, McMurray announced that he will not return to Chip Ganassi Racing in 2019.
+On September 10, 2018, McMurray announced that he would not return to Chip Ganassi Racing in 2019.
 CGR had offered McMurray a contract to drive at the 2019 Daytona 500 before moving to a leadership position with the team.

 McMurray would ultimately retire from full-time Cup Series racing and later signed a contract with Fox Sports to appear on their weekday and raceday NASCAR programs, in addition to his leadership role with Ganassi.
 In January 2019, Chip Ganassi Racing formed a partnership with Spire Motorsports to field the No. 40 for McMurray at the Daytona 500.
 McMurray led a few laps in the race but finished 22nd.

 He returned to the Daytona 500 in 2021 with Spire, driving the No. 77.
-He finished 8th after starting 19th, in only his second Top 10 finish in the Daytona 500.
+He finished eighth after starting nineteenth, in only his second top-ten finish in the Daytona 500.